 Judge Webb dismisses two aggravated assault charges against Michael James, who in his fourth hearing gains relief by pointing out that the court had no subject matter jurisdiction in a “void ab initio” (void from the beginning) case poisoned by an obvious breach by a magistrate.

-The dismissal come the moment Mr. James steps up to the chin-diapered jurist, with no oral argument exacted from Mr. James, 54, a well-spoken bachelor who once won a civil case against a cop and a F$25,000 award, all done without services of an attorney.
+The dismissal comes the moment Mr. James steps up to the chin-diapered jurist, with no oral argument exacted from Mr. James, 54, a well-spoken bachelor who once won a civil case against a cop and a F$25,000 award, all done without services of an attorney.

 “I read your motion to dismiss and I read your [brief] as well,” the judge says.
 “Very well written pro se motions.”